-- 5.2.1 Cyber Bullying cyber bullying occurs when someone repeatedly makes fun of another person online or repeatedly picks on another person through emails or text messages, or uses online forums with the intention of harming, damaging, humiliating or isolating another person.
-It can be used to carry out many different types of bullying (such as racist bullying, homophobic bullying, or bullying related to special educational needs and disabilities) but instead of the perpetrator carrying out the bullying face-to-face, they use technology as a means to do it. - 5.2.2 Forced Marriage forced marriage is a term used to describe a marriage in which one or both of the parties are married without their consent or against their will.
+Cyber Bullying - cyber bullying occurs when someone repeatedly makes fun of another person online or repeatedly picks on another person through emails or text messages, or uses online forums with the intention of harming, damaging, humiliating or isolating another person.
+It can be used to carry out many different types of bullying (such as racist bullying, homophobic bullying, or bullying related to special educational needs and disabilities) but instead of the perpetrator carrying out the bullying face-to-face, they use technology as a means to do it.

+Forced Marriage - forced marriage is a term used to describe a marriage in which one or both of the parties are married without their consent or against their will.
 A forced marriage differs from an arranged marriage, in which both parties consent to the assistance of a third party in identifying a spouse.
-The Anti-social Behaviour, Crime and Policing Act 2014 make it a criminal offence to force someone to marry. - 5.2.3 Mate Crime a 'mate crime' as defined by the Safety Net Project is 'when vulnerable people are befriended by members of the community who go on to exploit and take advantage of them.
+The Anti-social Behaviour, Crime and Policing Act 2014 make it a criminal offence to force someone to marry.
+The forced marriage of adults with learning disabilities occurs when the adult does not have the capacity to consent to the marriage.

+Mate Crime - a 'mate crime' as defined by the Safety Net Project as 'when vulnerable people are befriended by members of the community who go on to exploit and take advantage of them.
 It may not be an illegal act but still has a negative effect on the individual.'
 Mate Crime is carried out by someone the adult knows and often happens in private.
-In recent years there have been a number of Serious Case Reviews relating to people with a learning disability who were murdered or seriously harmed by people who purported to be their friend. - 5.2.4 Radicalisation the aim of radicalisation is to attract people to their reasoning, inspire new recruits and embed their extreme views and persuade vulnerable individuals of the legitimacy of their cause.
+In recent years there have been a number of Serious Case Reviews relating to people with a learning disability who were murdered or seriously harmed by people who purported to be their friend.

+Radicalisation - the aim of radicalisation is to attract people to their reasoning, inspire new recruits and embed their extreme views and persuade vulnerable individuals of the legitimacy of their cause.
 This may be direct through a relationship, or through social media.

-6. Signs and indicators of abuse and neglect
+5. Signs and indicators of abuse and neglect